 Berkeley Lab's Facilities Division has an opening for a Campus Master Planner.
-You will serve as a department head and member of the Facilities senior management team.
-This position ensures that the Laboratory's real property assets, including site, buildings, and infrastructure are properly planned, prioritized, and sited to accomplish Department of Energy (DOE) missions through the management of the Laboratory's facilities and infrastructure master planning processes.
-You will develop and implement policies, procedures, design guidelines, space utilization standards, and performance measures to support a structured approach in delivering a comprehensive physical framework for the present and future development of the Campus.
-This role will interact with senior levels of the Laboratory, the University of California (UC), DOE management, and the City of Berkeley to maintain an understanding of evolving research programs and develops strategic initiatives to meet the operational requirements of the scientific divisions
+You will report to the Strategic Stewardship Department Head of the Facilities Division, you will drive planning strategies to provide a comprehensive and integrated physical framework for the Laboratory's vision.
+This role will prepare the site and environmental planning studies, analyses, and planning documents to meet research needs, space and population projections, and land-use zoning.
+It will also ensure that the Laboratory's real property assets, including site, buildings, and infrastructure are properly planned, prioritized, and sited to accomplish the Department of Energy (DOE) missions through the management of the Laboratory's facilities and infrastructure master planning processes.
+It will also develop and implement policies, procedures, design guidelines, and performance measures to support a structured approach in delivering a vision for the future development of the Campus.
+You may manage staff and will interact with senior levels of the Laboratory, the University of California (UC), DOE management, and the City of Berkeley to maintain an understanding of evolving research programs and develops strategic initiatives to meet the operational requirements of the scientific divisions.

 What You Will Do:

-Manage key Laboratory-wide Campus Master Planning activities including, but not limited to:
+Support key Laboratory-wide Strategic Stewardship Planning activities including, but not limited to:

-Environmental planning and stewardship responsibilities in analyzing environmental impacts on research, construction, and future campus planning scenarios to determine responsible mitigation management measures.
+Environmental Planning and the stewardship responsibilities in analyzing environmental impacts on research, construction, and future campus planning scenarios to determine responsible mitigation management measures.

 Work collaboratively across all operational and scientific organizations to gather, assess, analyze, prioritize, and to provide recommendations so that Senior Lab Managers can make an informed decision on matters that influences the future success of the Laboratory.

-Represent and act on behalf of Facilities and the Laboratory in contacts with internal and external organizations on matters of major significance to the success of infrastructure plans, programs and activities.
 Interact with senior management of the Laboratory, the Department of Energy, the Berkeley campus, the UC Office of the President, and the City of Berkeley on issues that are generally of a highly complex and sensitive nature.
 Interacts with DOE officials on a broad range of planning issues.
-Collaborate with the Facilities leadership team in the development and implementation of new policies, procedures, and performance measures.
+Collaborates with the Facilities leadership team in the development and implementation of new policies, procedures, and performance measures.

 What Is Required:

-Bachelor's degree in Architecture, Planning or a related field in Campus Planning.
+Bachelor's degree in Architecture, Planning or related field in Strategic Stewardship.

 Extensive work experience (10+ years) in campus planning, master planning, and site planning at a University, National Laboratory, or Research Park.